RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 I then retrieve summary statistics for the transformed data:

 Then I run OLS multiple linear regression, where monthly gas consumption is dependent on the real price of gas and real monthly income.
 This fits a plane to the data, minimizing the sum of squared residuals, in the form:

+$$ G = /gamma I_R + /beta P_G_R + /alpha$$

 {% highlight r %}
 fit <- lm(G ~ P_G_R + I_R, data = gastaxdata)